Mad Planet

 Mad Planet was an indie electronic rock band from Silverlake, California, consisting of Cooper Gillespie (bass/vocals), Greg Gordon (drums, sequences) and Tony Crouse (guitars, keys).
 Mad Planet was formed in 2009.
 Their debut album, All Elephants, was released in 2010.
 The record garnered them a position in the CMJ Top 200 charts.
 In 2011 the band released an EP, Gliese 581g.
+Following, their most recent published album, Ghost Notes, was released in 2012.